sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 ![](./images/background-dark.jpg)

-# Design Or Code First?!
+# 3. Design Or Code First?!

 ---

 ![](./images/pexels-alison-burrell-195226.jpg)

+^
+- For single-person projects the code first approach might be fine

 ---